 The food in Oaxaca is some of the very best in Mexico.
 Many of the most delicious foods are found in the markets, on the street, and in the small towns surrounding Oaxaca.

-You may know that Oaxaca is famous for its chocolate which they both drink and use as an ingredient in mole.
+You may know that Oaxaca is famous for its chocolate which is both drunken by the cupful and use as an ingredient in mole.
 But the oldest chocolate drink in Oaxaca is tejate, a cold beverage made by the Zapotecs and Mixtecs.

 Tejate is made by grinding cocoa beans, maize, mamay pits, and rosita de cocoa which are flowers of the funeral tree (not associated with cocoa) and then blending it with water.

 Look for women with large clay pots selling tejate outside of the area markets.
-It’s traditionally served in a decorative gourd bowl which you’ll return when you are done.
+It’s traditionally served in a decorative gourd bowl that you bring back when you are done.
 The flowers rise to the top to form a sort of chalky layer that also adds texture to this pre-Hispanic drink.